SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-02-23-how-do-i-set-up-a-python-environment.md

 ## Activating the virtual environment in a job

-Now whenever you run Python from a Slurm job, your job should include the following language:
+The bash script for submitting your job (usually called `submit.sh`) should include the following language:

 ```
 source /research-home/yourusername/env38/bin/activate